CactuseSecurity/firewall-orchestrator/documentation/auth/rbac.md

 - The devices a tenant has access to are read from the database table tenent_to_device.
 - This information is written to a JWT (visible_devices, visible_managements) and signed by the Auth-Module.

 ## LDAP - remote vs. local
 - When using only the local LDAP server, the user <--> role matching is implemented with LDAP groups managed via the web user interface.
-- When using a remote LDAP server, the user <--> role matching can be either
+- When using a remote LDAP server, the user <--> role matching is done on the local ldap.
-- In both cases the roles need to be added to the role table.

 ### Adding users